-• Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives.
+Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives.

-Based on these standards, the proposed project's effects have been categorized as a "less than significant impact," a "potentially significant impact," or a "significant unavoidable impact."
+Based on these significant thresholds and criteria, the proposed project's effects have been categorized as either "no impact," a "less than significant impact," or a "potentially significant impact."
 Mitigation measures are recommended for potentially significant impacts.
-If a potentially significant impact cannot be reduced to a less than significant level through the application of mitigation, it is categorized as a significant unavoidable impact.
+If a potentially significant impact cannot be reduced to a less than significant level through application of mitigation measures, it is categorized as a significant unavoidable impact.